Open Now — 24/7 Plumbing

 Fortunately, fixing a leaky toilet flapper is a relatively simple DIY project that most homeowners can tackle with minimal tools and experience.
 By promptly addressing this issue, you can save a significant amount of water, reduce your monthly expenses, and prevent the potential for costly water damage to your bathroom floor and subfloor.

-In this article, we’ll guide you through the process of diagnosing a leaky toilet flapper and provide step-by-step instructions on how to replace it so you can restore your toilet’s proper function and enjoy a leak-free bathroom once again.
+In this article, we’ll guide you through diagnosing a leaky toilet flapper and provide step-by-step instructions on replacing it so you can restore your toilet’s proper function and enjoy a leak-free bathroom again.

 What is a Toilet Flapper?